-Accounting principles generally accepted in the United States require that the incurred claims and claim adjustment expenses, net of reinsurance and the cumulative paid claims and allocated adjustment expenses, net of reinsurance for the years ending 2020 and prior and the average annual percentage payout of incurred claims by age disclosed on pages 24 to 31 be presented to supplement the financial statements.
+Accounting principles generally accepted in the United States require that the incurred claims and claims adjustment expenses, net of reinsurance and the cumulative paid claims and allocated loss adjustment expenses, net of reinsurance for the years ending 2021 and prior and the average annual percentage payout of incurred claims by age, net of reinsurance disclosed on pages 27 through 29 be presented to supplement the financial statements.
 Such information, although not a part of the financial statements, is required by the Financial Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the financial statements, and other knowledge we obtained during our audit of the financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States, which consisted of inquiries of management about the methods of preparing the information for consistency with management's responses to our inquiries, the financial statements, and other knowledge we obtained during our audit of the financial statements.
+We do not express an opinion or provide any assurance on the information or provide any assurance.